drillster/ansi_text/README.md

 `COLORTERM` environment variables.
 For example, `TERM=xterm-256color` indicates 256-color support, while `COLORTERM=truecolor` indicates 24-bit true color support.

+Similarly, there is no guarantee that all of the markup options work as expected.
+Not all terminal emulators support all of the provided markup styles.

 ### Examples
 See [bin/examples.dart](bin/examples.dart) for a reasonably exhaustive overview of colors and markup.
 Running it produces the following output: